dtonhofer/MunicipalitiesOfLuxembourg/README.md

       * The suburb "Park" of Esch is missing.
       * The suburb "Universiteit" of Esch is missing.
       * Additional small errors in Esch suburb borders do exist and need fixing.
+      * Note that the address database of "Administration du Cadastre" lists no suburbs for Esch at all.

 TODOs
 -----